Ryan Reynolds addresses rumour that Deadpool will appear in Avengers: Doomsday

 The two forthcoming Avengers films were originally intended to revolve around the superhero team’s battle against Kang (Jonathan Majors), a multiversal villain who was introduced in the Disney+ series Loki and the film Ant-Man and the Wasp: Quantumania.

-However, Majors departed the franchise after being found guilty of misdemeanor counts of assault and harassment.
+However, Majors departed the franchise after being found guilty of misdemeanour counts of assault and harassment.

 It was announced earlier this year that Robert Downey Jr, who previously played Tony Stark/Iron Man in nine MCU films, would be returning to the franchise to play Doctor Doom.